An official Cochrane policy. Last updated February 2016.

 To form a partnership with Cochrane, the partner should:

-- Be willing and able to commit to helping Cochrane advance its mission, vision, and Strategy to 2020.
+- Be willing and able to commit to helping Cochrane advance its mission, vision, and strategy.

 - Be willing to declare its source of funding should Cochrane request this.